cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Toggles Nitro Server Boost "thank you" messages, sent to the users who **Boost** the server via Direct Message.
+Toggles Nitro Server Boost "thank you" messages, sent to the users who **Boost** the server, via Direct Message.

 ....